Friday, March 7, 2014

 2. HOT: Amsonia tabernaemontana, Blue Star NOT: Amsonia hubrichtii, Arkansas Bluestar

-The bluish foliage of Blue Ice in the
+The bluish foliage of Blue Ice in the heat of the summer, D.C. |

 I know I’ll get flack for this one, but it’s true.
 The world has now discovered the wonderful Amsonia hubrichtii, with its soft blue flowers and strong fall colors.
 It’s no longer trendy.
 Plus, it can be hard to site in small gardens.
 Instead, consider the delectable Amsonia tabernaemontana, another Bluestar native that’s more compact and versatile than its cousin.
 In fact, the cultivar ‘Blue Ice’ is a long-blooming, super-compact (12-15”) native that’s perfect for almost any garden.
 I like to use it as an edging perennial.
 I think its bluish, fine textured summer foliage is more interesting than Amsonia hubrichtii.
 Plus, Amsonia tabernaemontana has the same electric yellow fall color as its cousin.